Oct. 16 – Nov. 6, 2021

 If you arrive after the performance has begun you will be seated at the discretion of the House Manager.

-Prices do not include phone and web service fees.
-There are no service fees if tickets are purchased at the Box Office.
+Prices listed do not include the $3 service fee that applies to each purchased ticket.
 All patrons over the age of two must purchase a ticket.

 Exchanges are free for subscribers and members.
 Exchanges are permitted if processed at least 24 hours before the date of the original tickets and can only be made within the same show (subject to availability).
 For public tickets, a fee of $3 per ticket, plus the difference in ticket price (if applicable) will be charged.
 Subscribers also pay the difference in ticket price if exchanging their tickets to a more expensive performance.